Communicate - Construct - Experiment - educate

 Las Vegas Amateur Radio Balloon News

-Weekly LVMesh NET
+Weekly LV Mesh Group NET

 Every Sunday starting at 6:45 pm there is a NET using Team Talk 5 (similar to Zoom) over the LVMesh Network.
 If you would like to participate, please contact Tom, KB7HTA, for more information.
 His contact information is available through QRZ.
 The NET usually sees about 7 regulars, Frank (N7ZEV), Dale (WA6MZW), Robert (N7GET), Don (KE6BXT), Tom (KB7HTA), Steven (N6SFX) and Wayne (N7HWM), with others joining in periodically.